Learn about many of the available medications in our database.

 Drowsiness/reduced alertness: Pimozide may reduce alertness, especially at the start of treatment.
-Alcohol may increase these effects.
+Alcohol may increase this effect.
 Avoid tasks requiring alertness, such as driving or operating machinery, until you determine if the medication affects you this way.

-Grapefruit juice: Grapefruit juice prevents pimozide from being broken down (metabolized) in the body.
+Grapefruit juice: Grapefruit juice prevents pimozide from being broken down (metabolized) in the body and may cause an increase in side effects.
 Avoid drinking grapefruit juice if you take pimozide.

 Stopping the medication: Do not stop taking this medication without speaking to your doctor.
-Stopping suddenly may lead to uncomfortable side effects – your doctor may wish to gradually reduce your dose over time.
+Stopping suddenly may lead to uncomfortable side effects, such as nausea, vomiting, difficulty sleeping, or unwanted movement.
+Your doctor may wish to gradually reduce your dose over time.

 Tardive dyskinesia (TD): As with all antipsychotic medications, a syndrome called TD may occur for some people on long-term therapy or after they stop taking the medication.
 The syndrome’s main features are rhythmical involuntary movements of the tongue, face, mouth, or jaw.
 Tell the doctor if you notice these symptoms in yourself or someone else taking pimozide.

 Pregnancy: The safe of use of pimozide during pregnancy has not been established.
-It should not be taken by women who are or may become pregnant, particularly during the first trimester of pregnancy, unless in the opinion of the doctor the benefits outweigh the risks.
+It should not be taken by women who are or may become pregnant, particularly during the first trimester of pregnancy, unless the benefits outweigh the risks.

 Children: The safety and effectiveness of using this medication have not been established for children.
 Pimozide is not recommended for children.